gardener/landscapercli/docs/commands/create_component/create.md

 ## Todo
 - Create Installation

+- check if paths beginning with ~ are working

+- Support access to container registries with authentication?

 - Describe that the current helm deploy mechanism is not helm but only helm template plus apply